There are so many good gaming laptops available to choose from.

 Gaming laptops generate a lot of heat, and poor cooling might result in thermal throttling (or slowing down of the laptop when it gets too hot).
 Look for models with decent cooling systems; a number of fans, large vents, and vapor chambers are all very good signs.

 Also, think about the build quality.
-A metal chassis generally feels sturdier and more premium compared to a plastic one, but it oftentimes does add a bit to the weight.
+A metal chassis generally feels sturdier and more premium compared to a plastic one, but it often does add a bit to the weight.

 Spend Smart for Maximum Performance:

-Gaming laptops cost anywhere from a thousand bucks to well over three.
-While there might be overwhelming temptation to splurge for the very latest in specs, it is often possible to find very decent midsized options lying preferably between $1,500 and $2,000, with a well-balanced ratio between price and performance.
+Gaming laptops cost anywhere from a thousand bucks to well over three thousand dollars.
+While there might be overwhelming temptation to splurge for the very latest in specs, it is often possible to find very decent mid-sized options lying preferably between $1,500 and $2,000, with a well-balanced ratio between price and performance.

 How to spend: Invest in what matters (GPU, CPU, display) and cut back on extras like RGB lighting if you’re on a budget.